 We will rebalance the portfolio quarterly on the 7th Business Day in January, April, July and October (each of such days being defined as the "Quarterly Rebalancing Date").
-At the Quarterly Rebalancing Date, we will reset weights and assign an equal weight to all stocks.
+All stocks within the Index are equal-weighted.
+The quantities of each stock within the Index will be determined using the last available prices of each stock as at the end of the third Business Day preceding such Quarterly Rebalancing Date and communicated by the Index Calculation Agent by the end of the second Business Day preceding such Quarterly Rebalancing Date.
 The Quarterly Rebalancing Date may be delayed by the Index Sponsor or, as the case may be, the Index Calculation Agent, in case any of the stocks of the Index (outgoing or incoming) is not tradable.